SavioMenifer/savi.oooo/src/posts/lab/3d-compass.md

 Vector3 relativeTarget = transform.parent.InverseTransformPoint(target);
 ```

 Once we have the `relativeTarget` coordinates, we can determine how much the needle should rotate along the y-axis so that it points towards the Target.
-We use the `Mathf.Atan2` function to calculate this needleRotation. `Atan2(x, z)` calculates the angle between the ray from the origin to the point `(x, z)` and the z-axis, as shown in the figure below.
+We use the `Mathf.Atan2` function to calculate the needle rotation. `Atan2(x, z)` calculates the angle between the ray from the origin to the point `(x, z)` and the z-axis, as shown in the figure below.
 This is how much our needle should rotate.

 ![Atan2(x, z) returns the angle θ between the ray from the compass's center to the point (x, z) and the positive z-axis.](assets/lab/3d-compass/atan.jpg){.contained}